steeletyphoon/fundamentals-1/data/README.md

 HTML is technically a data format as well but gets its own focus since it includes integrating CSS and JavaScript.

+The discussion about data includes using data passed from the calling system environment, which is universally supported on all OSes.